Returning myCOI User? Log In Here

 1. Identification.
 Construction risk management generally begins with identifying, or anticipating, safety risks that are likely to occur on the job.
 This could mean anything from financial concerns to safety hazards to weather conditions and more.
 Addressing a safety risk before it happens is key.

 2. Assessment.
 Upon being identified, risks must be assessed to ascertain their likelihood of occurring, as well as who, what, and how they would affect the project and its timeline.
-It is important to estimate the severity of each potential risk to prioritize them.
+A thorough risk assessment helps prioritize the most critical threats.

 3. Mitigation.
 At the end of the day, the goal of construction risk management is to decrease the chance of the anticipated issues occurring, or to eliminate the threat of them completely.
-This is the type of construction risk management that focuses on providing solutions that combat all potential problems.
+This part of the plan is vital for handling multiple risks simultaneously, especially in complex or large-scale builds.

 4. Monitoring.
 Risk management isn’t a set-it-and-forget-it line of work.
 Managers must continue to track project performance while monitoring activities and minimizing risk at every stage.
 This typically requires regular inspections and strong communication across teams.